OasisDigital/angular-enterprise-example/README.md

 General fragility.

-Non-application modules don't have their own NPM dependencies declared - if they are, compilation breaks because neither NPM or CLI/webpack understand that the different copies of Angular are really the same Angular.
-This makes for an awful development experience.
-I have a fix in mind for this, with a few extra boilerplate files per module.

 A -> B, B -> C, A must declare a dependency on C for it to work.
 This is because B gets compiled in A's context.

 Not a standard use case for CLI and other Angular tooling, so error messages are often unhelpful.

-Example only shows how to compile and run the applications as a whole.
-I have in mind a mechanism to include a small amount of boilerplate around each module, and get a way to run and develop individual modules outside an app context.
+Example only shows how to run the applications as a whole.
+I have in mind a mechanism to include a small amount of boilerplate around each module, and get a way to run (not just compile) individual modules outside an app context.

 The server provides a "push" data flow, using SSE - TODO, add a client module to show this data in use.